dasein108/mcp-cw-graph/README.md

 - `PATH_TO_YOUR_PROJECT`: Absolute path to your cw-social-mcp project
 - `NODE_URL`: Your Cosmos node URL
-- `WALLET_MNEMONIC`: Your wallet's mnemonic phrase
+- `WALLET_MNEMONIC`: Your wallet's mnemonic phrase (optional - if not set, transactions will be returned unsigned for external signing)
 - `CONTRACT_ADDRESS`: Your deployed contract address
 - `DENOM`: (Optional) Token denomination, defaults to 'stake'

+Note: When `WALLET_MNEMONIC` is set, the server will use its internal signer to sign and broadcast transactions.
+If not set, the server will return the pure transaction for external signing.
+This allows for flexible integration with different signing approaches and wallet management strategies.

 The configuration uses stdio format for communication between the MCP server and the clients (Cursor/Claude Desktop).